 Impact

-OCS Inventory NG Server versions 2.12.3 and earlier allow a malicious User‑Agent HTTP header to be stored without sanitization and later displayed in the web console.
-When an authenticated user visits the statistics dashboard, the unsanitized header is rendered, enabling the attacker to execute arbitrary JavaScript in the victim’s browser.
-This can lead to cookie theft, session hijacking, or other client‑side attacks.
-The weakness is a stored cross‑site scripting flaw (CWE‑79).
+OCS Inventory NG Server version 2.12.3 and earlier contain a stored cross‑site scripting flaw that enables unauthenticated attackers to deliver malicious JavaScript by inserting a malicious User‑Agent header in HTTP requests to the /ocsinventory endpoint.
+The header is saved without sanitization and later displayed in the web console within the statistics dashboard.
+When an authenticated user views this dashboard, the unsanitized content is executed in their browser, allowing cookie theft, session hijacking, or other client‑side attacks.
+The weakness is a stored cross‑site scripting (CWE‑79).

 Affected Systems